CougarCS/CougarCS-Docs/docs/web-dev/discord-bot/command-breakdown/creation.md

 sidebar_position: 3
 ---

+    Here's an example on how to create a utility command:

     ```ts
-    // here's a snippet from create-profile.ts of how to set up all utility commands
+    // source code: CougarCS-Bot/src/commands/admin-commands/create-contact.ts

     // create a Command object
     export const createProfile: Command = {

         // where you create metadata for the command
         data: new SlashCommandBuilder()

         // at a minimum, you must set the name and description
         .setName("create-profile")
         .setDescription("Create a CougarCS profile!")

     // you can add type string, number, user, role, channel, etc. as options
     .addNumberOption((option) =>

             // then set values and restrictions for each option
             option
                 .setName("psid")